Skip to content

 Shipping Information

-In stock orders placed by 2pm EST typically ship the same day.
+In-stock orders placed by 2pm EST typically ship the same day.

-All items ship for a flat rate of $6.95 to $24.95 depending on item size and destination.
+All items ship for a flat rate of $6.95 to $11.95 depending on item size and destination.
 All orders totaling $89.00 or more will ship for free.

 Expedited shipping options such as UPS 2-Day and Next Day are available on the checkout page.

 EXCEPTIONS: Some very large or overweight items may require extra shipping charges.
 Extra charges are noted in the main product description.
+Orders shipped to Alaska and Hawaii are charged based on actual shipping rates.

 Click here for more details on shipping policies and ship times.